Academic Councils and Committees

 Meetings are held three times per year: at the beginning of the year and at the end of each full semester.
 Liaisons will host additional meetings as needed with their department.

-The Faculty Development Collaborative is charged with responsibilities related to advising the planning, delivery, and evaluation of the faculty development program.
+The Instruction Collaborative is charged with responsibilities related to advising the planning, delivery, and evaluation of the faculty development program.
 The group provides insight, feedback, and guidance to the Center for Innovation in Technical Education on the policies and activities that permit the faculty development program to fulfill its mission.

-Members: Directors appoint one individual per area to serve a three-year rotation: one faculty member who serves as the faculty development coordinator and chair of this committee; four faculty members, with at least two from a technical program and at least one from either the Math and Science or the Arts, Humanities, Communication and Social Sciences departments; two Deans/Directors that each represent different academic program areas; the Curriculum, Instruction & Assessment Specialist, the Dean of Instruction, and the Learning Assistant.
+Members: Directors appoint one individual per area to serve a three-year rotation: one faculty member who serves as the faculty development coordinator and chair of this committee; four faculty members, with at least two from a technical program and at least one from either the Math and Science or the Arts, Humanities, Communication and Social Sciences departments; two Deans/Directors that each represent different academic program areas; the Curriculum, Instruction & Assessment Specialist; the Dean of Instruction; and the Learning Assistant.

 Meetings are held twice per month and last one hour per meeting.